entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): " Cloutier (1991b, char.
+> - Clement *et al.* (2024): " Cloutier (1991b, char.
 64) defined a character to reflect the anterior extent of the lacrimojugal which was suggested to be characteristic of advanced coelacanths by Stensiö (1921)16.
 However, Cloutier (1991b) only coded *Mawsonia gigas* as having a lacrimojugal extending to the anterior part of the snout.
 We redefined the apomorphic condition as extending to the snout, rather than the anterior part of the snout.
 Character 81 is linked with character 74."

 > - The coding of *Qujingodus* is ?.

 82. Lacrimojugal postorbital limb: absent (0), present (1).
-> Clement *et al.* (in review), Character 82.
+> Clement *et al.* (2024), Character 82.

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): "Character 82 takes into account the condition of the lacrimojugal.
+> - Clement *et al.* (2024): "Character 82 takes into account the condition of the lacrimojugal.
 Therefore, the outgroups are coded as "-".
 Nevertheless, in *Grossius aragonensis*, *Onychodus jandemarrai* and *Strunius walteri*, the jugal lacks a postorbital limb.
 Character 82 is linked to character 74.

 > - The coding of *Qujingodus* is ?.

 83. Lacrimojugal postorbital limb, extent of: above midorbit level or at midorbit level (0), below midorbit level (1).
-> Clement *et al.* (in review), Character 83.
+> Clement *et al.* (2024), Character 83.

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): "Character 83 is linked with characters 74 and 82."
+> - Clement *et al.* (2024): "Character 83 is linked with characters 74 and 82."

 > - The coding of *Qujingodus* is ?.